UCB-stat-159-s21/site/Hw/hw08-final-project.md

 You will create a small python package called `cibin` that can be imported with `import cibin` and tested at the command line with `pytest cibin`.
-This small package will implement "Method 3" of Li and Ding in Python.
+This small package will implement "Method 3" of Li and Ding in Python to find 2-sided $1-\alpha$ confidence bounds for the average treatment effect in a randomized experiment with binary outcomes and two treatments (active treatment and control).

 Note that both the Li and Ding paper, and the supplementary materials with an R implementation, are available in the class Google Drive Literature Folder, for